Lifailon/intellishell/README.md

 - [ ] Search for executable commands using the `!`;
 - [ ] A mechanism for storing and passing variables of the current process to an external executable process has been implemented (⚠️ **may work unstable**), and also output of all variables via the `$` symbol is supported.

+> 💡 Since execution occurs in external and independent processes, some commands may not execute as you expect.